-Professor Kuppuswamy’s research interests fall into 2 broad domains: (i) the biases and forms of discrimination confronting minority entrepreneurs, particularly on crowd-based platforms like crowdfunding (ii) the performance consequences of corporate diversification decisions.
+Kuppuswamy’s research interests fall into 2 broad domains: (i) the biases and forms of discrimination confronting minority entrepreneurs, particularly on crowd-based platforms like crowdfunding (ii) the performance consequences of corporate diversification decisions.
 His teaching interests focus on entrepreneurship and innovation, particularly in dynamic contexts such as the media and entertainment industries.

 Industry & Academic Experience

-Prior to joining Northeastern University in 2018, Professor Kuppuswamy was a part of the faculty at the University of North Carolina at Chapel Hill from 2011.
+Prior to joining Northeastern University in 2018, Kuppuswamy was a part of the faculty at the University of North Carolina at Chapel Hill from 2011.
 He serves as an academic advisory board member of NCGrowth, a rural economic development initiative by the Frank Hawkins Kenan Institute of Private Enterprise.
-Since 2015, Professor Kuppuswamy has been significantly involved with efforts to develop customized 3D-printed surgical implants for low-income patients in India.
+Since 2015, Kuppuswamy has been significantly involved with efforts to develop customized 3D-printed surgical implants for low-income patients in India.
 He also the director of an economic consulting firm that provides companies data-driven insight into strategies surrounding gender and racial diversity in the workplace.